Skip to content

 Why Tank?

-Intelligence Report A quick recon of the battlefield revealed that while existing heavy weaponry is effective, there was a critical need for a more adaptable, cleaner design capable of true multi-theater dominance.
+Intelligence Report: A quick recon of the battlefield revealed that while existing heavy weaponry is effective, there was a critical need for a more adaptable, cleaner design.
 Tank was designed from scratch to address these weaknesses.

-1. Modular Architecture Some systems rely on hardcoded enums for database support, which limits flexibility.
+1. Modular Architecture: Some systems rely on hardcoded enums for database support, which limits flexibility.
 If a backend isn't in the core list, it cannot be used.
-Tank uses a extensible design pattern.
-A driver can be implemented for any database (SQL or NoSQL) without touching the core library.
+Tank is designed to be extensible: a driver can be implemented for any database (SQL or NoSQL) without touching the core library.
 If it can hold data, Tank can likely target it.

-2. Zero Boilerplate Field operations shouldn't require filling out forms in triplicate.
+2. Zero Boilerplate: Field operations shouldn't require filling out forms in triplicate.
 Some tools force data definition twice: once in a complex DSL and again as a Rust struct.
-Tank cuts the red tape.
-One struct.
-One definition.
-The macros handle table creation, selection, and insertion automatically based on standard Rust structs.
+Tank keeps it simple: one struct, one definition.
+The macros handle table creation, selection, and insertion automatically.
 You can set up tables and get database communication running in just a few lines of code, all through a unified API that works the same regardless of the backend.
 Perfect for spinning up tests and prototypes rapidly while still scaling to production backends.

 Hold the line.
 Maintain discipline.
 Tank out.